craftingcity/The-Known-World/Game Notes/Mechanics/Roll-High-Or-Die-HACK/RHOD-1-Mechanics-of-Play.md

 Most modern RPGs use dice, and RHOD is no different.
 You will need a full set of polyhedral dice (a d20, d12, d10, d8, d6, and a d4), and it is likely that you will wish to use multiple of these dice at once.
 Acquiring multiple sets of dice is encouraged.

-When a player takes an action, if there is a measure of random chance or a reasonable possibility of execution failure, that player will roll a d20 and add any relevant modifiers.
+When a character takes an action, if there is a measure of random chance or a reasonable possibility of execution failure, that character's player will roll a d20 and add any relevant modifiers.
 The consequences, be they positive or negative, will be described by the GM as they compare the player's final total for the action against their interpreted Difficulty Class (DC) for that action given the context of the character's situation.

-## Generic Rulings
+## C. Generic Rulings
 ### Manipulating the Dice
+When you make a **Save** or a **Check**, roll

 #### Passive Rolls
 When a character acts over time, they generally choose to prevent failure at the cost of extraordinary success.
 This is known as "taking 10" or making a "passive roll", and can be used often by a GM to determine a character's average performance in an area, or as a DC for keeper-characters to roll against.